adamhill/ArchitecturalKatas-2023/README.md

 ## 3.3 Architecture Style Proposed

 Based on the architectural characteristics we've identified, we suggest a combination of **Modular Monolith** and **Micro kernel architecture** to build the application.
-In this approach, we organize the different aspects of the business into modules and one of these modules uses micro-kernel design.
+In this approach, we organize the different aspects of the functionalities into modules and one of these modules uses micro-kernel design.
 Each of these modules has its own well defined API's that serve as a way for them to communicate with one another and the user interface components.
 This setup makes sure that the application is well-structured and can efficiently work with different integrations to support the business requirements.

 ![System Architecture Overview](figures/system-architecture-basic.drawio.png "System Architecture")